nidhinsankar/netflix-gpt/README.md

 - used movies and videos api for fetching movies, trailers to use in browse
 - created movies in redux store for storing data related movies and trailer
 - created videoplayer background component in the browse page
+- created env file to store the api keys data

 # features